 Investments are valued by taking into account the cost of the investment, the performance of the portfolio companies and other pertinent data.
 Generally, the Fund follows a policy in which the value of its investments is reflected at cost within the first year of an investment unless conditions indicate further analysis is warranted.
 After the first year, investments are accounted for at fair value.
 The Fund follows the current guidance related to fair value measurements and disclosures, which defines fair value, establishes a framework for measuring fair value in accordance with generally accepted accounting principles ("GAAP") and expands disclosures about fair value measurements.
 The definition of fair value retains the exchange price notion used in earlier definitions of fair value.
-The guidance clarifies that the exchange price is the price in an orderly transaction between market participants to sell the asset or transfer the liability in the market in which the reporting entity would transact for the asset or liability, that is, the principal or most advantageous market for the asset or liability.
-The transaction to sell the asset or transfer the liability is a hypothetical transaction at the measurement date, considered from the perspective of a market participant that holds the asset or owes the liability.
+The guidance clarifies that the exchange price is the price in an orderly transaction between market participants to sell the asset or transfer the liability in the market in which the reporting entity would transact for the asset or transfer the liability is a hypothetical transaction at the measurement date, considered from the perspective of a market participant that holds the asset or owes the liability.
 The guidance provides a consistent definition of fair value which focuses on exit price and prioritizes, within a measurement of fair value, the use of market-based inputs over entity-specific inputs.
 In addition, the guidance provides a framework for measuring fair value, and establishes a three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.